-Book: Tolkien’s Ordinary Virtues by Mark Eddy Smith.
+Book: Tolkien’s Ordinary Virtues, by Mark Eddy Smith.
 Rating: ⭐️⭐️⭐️.

-I’m a big fan of Tolkien (of you follow me or my blog, you probably already know that) and decided to give a chance to this one even knowing it was totally related to religion and it’s not my thing anymore.
+I’m a big fan of Tolkien (if you follow me or my blog, you probably already know that) and decided to give a chance to this one even knowing it was totally related to religion and it’s not my thing anymore.

-The book is about christian comparisons between The Lord of the Rings and some virtues shown in the Bible.
+The book is about Christian comparisons between The Lord of the Rings and some virtues shown in the Bible.
 I know talking took his Catholic religion very seriously and was even raised by a Priest after his mother passed away, so it would be nice to see the book again through these lenses.

-One aspect I enjoyed about the book is the way the author explore these virtues.
-The author decided to go through the book chronologically and listed the characters' virtues while they were going through the story.
+One aspect I enjoyed about the book is the way the author explores these virtues.
+The author decided to go through the book chronologically and listed the characters’ virtues while they were going through the story.
 It was great to see the story from a different angle.

 Here is my raw notes about the book:

-- A book about a christian view of The lord of the Rings.
+- A book about a Christian view of The lord of the Rings.

 - Treebeard also “resurrected” in his own way.
 He was convinced to take action about the problems he was seeing.